Is betting legal in Nigeria?

 Step-by-step starter checklist

-- 1Choose a licensed bookmaker and check the review before signing up.
+- Pick a licensed bookmaker and read its review before signing up.

 - Decide your weekly betting budget before you deposit.

-- Avoid long accumulators until you understand how one losing leg affects the full slip.
+- Avoid long accas until you understand how one losing leg works.

-- Never borrow money to bet or chase losses after a bad result.
+- Never borrow to bet or chase losses.

-- Use deposit limits or self-exclusion tools if betting stops feeling controlled.
+- Use deposit limits or self-exclusion the moment betting stops feeling controlled.

 What is the safest way to start betting in Nigeria?